 The Sultan Palace is the most important place for the locals.
 Wear a comfortable and proper outfit.
 The guests are not allowed to wear a mini skirt, shorts, cap, and sunglass.

-Some of the building is forbidden for the guest even for the servant.
-The Palace does not allow the guest taking pictures in some area.
-Including the exhibition room such as Batik Museum.
+Some of the building is forbidden for guests even for the servant.
+Last, the Palace does not allow guests to take pictures in some areas.
+And that includes the exhibition room such as Batik Museum.

-To get more information on Sultan Palace.
-The guest can hire a local guide in the entrance gate.
-Negotiate on the price first before taking their service.
+To get more information about Sultan Palace, guests can hire a local guide.
+The guide is waiting and available to offer their service at the entrance gate.
+First, agree and negotiate on the price beforehand.
 The average price for the guide service is Rp.
-100.000.-
+100.000 for a group session.

-Abdi Dalem or the Palace servant sometimes is more than happy interacting with the visitor.
-The guest can get an answer to any question regarding the palace.
+Abdi Dalem or the Palace servant is more than happy interacting with visitors.
+In either case, guests could ask and get the answer to any question regarding the palace.

 There are souvenir shops along the street in front of the Palace.
-Selling many kinds of souvenirs, such as keychain, painting, mask, handcraft, clothes, and batik.
-Make sure to bargain.
+It’s the second guest’s favorite spot beside the palace.
+Find many kinds of souvenirs, such as a keychain, paintings, masks, handicrafts, clothes, and batik.
+And be prepared and make sure to bargain.

 How To Get To Yogyakarta Palace

-The location of Kraton is in the center of Yogyakarta.
-From the Tugu Railway station, walk 400 meters to Malioboro 1 Shelter Bus.
-Catch a Transjogja Bus line 2A, the bus will stop in the shelter in front of the palace.
+The palace location is in the center of Yogyakarta.
+From the Tugu Railway station, walk 400 meters to Malioboro 1 shelter bus.
+Catch a Transjogja bus line 2A.
+And ask the bus driver to stop in the shelter in front of the palace.

-The visitor can also try traditional vehicles, such as pedicab or andong, the horse carriage to get to the palace.
+Visitors could also try traditional vehicles, such as pedicabs or andong, the horse carriage to get to the palace.

-The Yogyakarta Palace is located in the center of downtown Yogyakarta.
-Right at Rotowijayan Street Blok No. 1, Panembahan, Kraton district.
+The Yogyakarta Palace location is in the center of downtown Yogyakarta.
+It’s right at Rotowijayan Street Blok No. 1, Panembahan, Kraton district.
 Yogyakarta, Daerah Istimewa Yogyakarta.